 Kalman Filter integrates GPS and IMU data to minimize tracking errors

 This objective requires that the GPS and IMU data be integrated through sensor fusion into a Kalman filter which will filter out most of the noise and provide better estimates of position and orientation.
 Matlab has been used to simulate the Kalman Filter program that was written.
 A lot of Gaussian noise was added to the angle measurement, of which was mostly filtered out as is seen below in Figure 7.
 The Kalman estimated angle is so close to the actual angle, that the two are hardly discernable from each other.
-Figure 8, also depicted on the next page, shows a zoomed in portion of Figure 7.
+Figure 8, also depicted on the next page, shows a zoomed-in portion of Figure 7.
 The estimated angle is almost identical with the true angle, thus showing that the Kalman Filter can provide accurate and precise data from the noisy measurements of the gyroscope and accelerometer.